 If you experience headaches over a long period of time, it's a good idea to consult a doctor or other medical specialist.

-Generous contributions towards preventive healthcareSWICA rewards activities relating to fitness and prevention, such as exercise, nutrition and relaxation (e.g. fitness centres, nutritional advice, yoga) by offering generous contributions of up to CHF 800 per year.
+Generous contributions towards preventive healthcareSWICA rewards activities relating to fitness and prevention, such as exercise, nutrition and relaxation (e.g. fitness centres, nutritional advice, yoga) by offering generous contributions.
 We look forward to giving you free no-obligation advice on our helpline 0800 80 90 80.